-We explore the half-timbered villages and stunning peaks of the Harz Mountains by heritage railway before visiting the stunning Rhine Gorge, where the legendary Lorelei Rock still casts its spell.
+Explore the half-timbered villages and stunning peaks of the Harz Mountains by heritage railway before visiting the stunning Rhine Gorge, where the legendary Lorelei Rock still casts its spell.

-Discover two of Germany's most picturesque regions on this fantastic two-centre holiday.
+Discover two of Germany's most picturesque regions on this fantastic two-center holiday.
 We explore the half-timbered villages and stunning peaks of the Harz Mountains by heritage railway before visiting the stunning Rhine Gorge, where the legendary Lorelei Rock still casts its spell.

-- Eurostar Standard Premier
+- Rail travel aboard the high-speed Eurostar in Standard Premier Class

-- 9 nights hotel accommodations
+- Hotel accommodations for 9 nights

-- Rhine cruise
+- Rhine Gorge cruise

-Day 3 - The Harz Mountains
+Day 2 - The Harz Mountains

 Today we continue across Germany by high-speed rail, traveling in First Class to Hanover.
 Here, we meet our coach which takes us on a journey through the brooding Harz Mountains.
 The low-lying mountains surround a rivercarved landscape, where rushing streams wind through the rich green forests, and rugged rocky outcrops rise up towards the towering mountain peaks above.